fedorenchik/PlanetVim/docs/GUIDE.md

 In compact styles the same group entries toggle groups independently.

 **PlanetVim → Find Menu Action** (also in View) searches actions in every group.
-Type words to filter, use the arrow keys to choose, Enter to run, or Esc to cancel.
+Type words to filter, use the arrow keys to choose, Enter to run, F1 for the selected action's help and mapping, or Esc to cancel.
 The picker keeps your insertion point or current selection and opens a hidden group when needed.
 The existing Clap providers and command picker remain available.